 - Texture Filter Anisotropic: Normal

-- Unless your GPU is more than a decade old, anisotropic filtering will have negligible effects on your FPS.
+- Unless your GPU is over a decade old, anisotropic filtering will have negligible effects on your FPS.
 The setting makes certain textures in the game less blurry.
 We only recommend setting it to anything lower than normal if you desperately need a couple of extra frames.

 - Particle Quality: Low

-- While setting particle quality to high won’t be that taxing on your GPU, we recommend keeping it at low since it’s hard to notice the difference between the two in gunfights.
+- While setting particle quality to high likely won’t be too taxing on your GPU, we recommend keeping it at low since it’s hard to notice the difference between the two in gunfights.

 - Bullet Impacts and Sprays: Enabled

-- This setting has no impact on performance and having it enabled may give you clues you’d otherwise miss.
+- This setting has virtually no impact on performance, and having it enabled may give you clues you’d otherwise miss.

 - Tessellation: Disabled

 - Tessellation is another setting that has a minimal effect in terms of performance.
-Keeping it disabled still nets you a couple of extra frames while the visual difference compared to having it enabled is impossible to notice.
+Keeping it disabled still nets you a couple of extra frames, and it’s nearly impossible to notice the difference.